 - The ideas and practices from these disciplines are applied to the understanding and management of commercial and public sector organisations.

 An interest in human behaviour and social sciences such as psychology, sociology, political science and education is advantageous as these areas are present in all aspects of Management.

 Good communication skills, both written and interpersonal, are important.
 A sound understanding and previous study of statistics can be useful.

-The first-year, 100-level courses required to complete a Bachelor of Commerce majoring in Management are:
+The first-year, 100-level courses required to be taken for a Bachelor of Commerce majoring in Management are:

 - ACCT102 Accounting and Financial Information

 - ECON104 Introduction to Microeconomics or ECON 199 (a STAR course for secondary school students)

 - MGMT100 Fundamentals of Management

 - MKTG100 Principles of Marketing